west-code-development/West/CONTRIBUTING.md

-Contributions are welcomed via pull requests.
+Contributions are welcomed via merge requests.
 Contact the **WEST** developers before starting work to ensure it meshes well with the planned development direction and standards set for the project.

 # Features